Jaredbuoy/Jaredbuoy/README.md

 - 👋 Hi, I’m @Jaredbuoy
 - 👀 I’m interested in learning how to code
-- 🌱 I’m currently learning javascript and react
+- 🌱 I’m currently learning pythton
-- 💞️ I’m looking to collaborate on up and coming blockchain projects
 - 📫 How to reach me @jaredbuoy (twitter) / jaredbohlmann@gmail.com

 <!---